 Our role at the Learning Abroad Center is to guide you through the process, provide you with the documents you need, and trouble shoot any questions that come up.
 You are responsible for your passport, paying for all associated fees and travel, completing all steps in a timely manner and informing the Montpellier team if any issues arise.

-After you have confirmed your spot in the program through the Learning Abroad Center online system, additional step-by-step visa instructions will be provided to you.
+Additional step-by-step visa instructions will be provided to you through your online application.
 Each step must be completed sequentially so it’s important to wait for the instructions before getting started with the visa application process.

 The French student visa process has 4 steps: